Wellness

 What To Know About Email Apnea

 The next time you’re powering through your inbox, pay attention to your breath and you might realize you’ve been unintentionally holding it in for hours.
 According to Gibson, email apnea is a habit some people develop to keep their body steady as they zero in on a task.
-Shallower breaths make you very still, she says, and that might make you feel like you’re locked in or focused.
+Shallower breaths hold you still, she says, and that might make it feel like you’re locked in or focused on a task.

-Email apnea can also be a natural extension of a long exhale, which is something you might let out when you’re on edge.
+Email apnea can also be a natural extension of a long exhale, which is something you might let out when you’re feeling on edge.
 “Your inhales activate your sympathetic nervous system, or the nervous system of movement and action, while your exhales are more dominated by the parasympathetic nervous system, or the ‘rest and digest’ system,” says Gibson.

 It also does more harm than good when it comes to focusing.
 “Shallow breathing does not release enough carbon dioxide from the body,” says Gibson.
 “If your breaths are so shallow that you’re hyperventilating, this carbon dioxide can build up and make you dizzy and confused, and that’s definitely not optimal when you’re reading emails that are important.”